The ultimate guide to going to the doctor in the Netherlands in 2024

-There are some things to keep in mind during your first visit to the doctor in the Netherlands.
+From registering with a huisarts (general practitioner) to understanding when you’ll need a referral, there are some things to keep in mind when planning a first visit to the doctor in the Netherlands.

 Going to the doctor in the Netherlands: What is a huisarts?

-It is always better to register with a GP right away because it might be hard to get a medical appointment without having one.
-And who wants that?
-Better safe than sorry.
+It is always better to register with a GP in the Netherlands right away because it might be hard to do so when you need actual help.

-Now that you know what a huisarts is and that you need to one to make a doctor’s appointment, let’s get things going: How to find one and where to go?
+Now that you know what a huisarts is and that you need one to make a doctor’s appointment, let’s get things going: How do you find a general practitioner in the Netherlands?

-The Dutch have made it fairly easy to navigate how to get to your local doctor.
-Simply go to the Ik zoek een huisarts website and enter your postcode.
-God bless the Internet. 🙌
+The Dutch have made it fairly easy to find a local doctor.
+Simply go to the ZorgkaartNederland website and pick your municipality.
+God bless the internet. 🙌

 The website is only available in Dutch, so, unfortunately, you’ll have to rely on your Google Translate extension for it!